kazakhstan-law/ministerial/07-ministerial/103006000000-ministerstvo-obrazovaniia-i-nauki/20181031-ob-utverzhdenii-tipovykh-uchebnykh-programm-tsikla-obshcheobrazo-125663/rus.md

 <tr>
 <td>2</td>
 <td>Review of computer systems.
 Evolution of computer systems.
 Architecture and components of computer systems.
 Use of computer systems.
 Data representation in computer systems.</td>
-<td>Determination of properties of an operating system.
+<td>2.​Det​ermi​nati​on of properties of an operating system.
 Operation with files and directories.</td>
-<td>Development of flowcharts of operation of devices of the computer.
-Stage 2.</td>
+<td>Development of flowcharts of computer devices.
+Stage 2</td>
 <td>10</td>
 </tr>
 <tr>